-In addition during the two years following the receipt of the card, he is not eligible for the first UIM titled race in the discipline or class in which he received the card.
+In addition, during the two years following the receipt of the card, he/she is not eligible for the first UIM titled race in the discipline or class in which he/she received the card.
 Further penalties may be applied on a national level by the driver's NA.

-All yellow cards will remain valid for the four UIM events (any UIM sanctioned races, titled or not) in which he competes following the date on which the last yellow card was delivered or 36 calendar months from this date.
+All yellow cards will remain valid for the four UIM events (any UIM sanctioned races, titled or not) in which he/she competes following the date on which the last yellow card was delivered or 36 calendar months from this date.

-Yellow/red cards must be notified to the UIM and National Authority of the competitor concerned within three days of completion of the event.
+Yellow/red cards must be notified to the UIM and driver's National Authority within three days of completion of the event.